I am a perfectionist. Or, at least, I like to think I am. Either way, I’m definitely somewhere close.

-I’m not alone though.
-Even the most experienced developers will also experience a similar situation at some point.
-When they look back on code they wrote several years ago they will probably be horrified and hang their head in shame.
+I’m not alone either.
+Even the most experienced developers will experience a similar situation at some point.
+When they look back on the code they wrote several years ago they will probably hang their head in shame.
 They might even be appalled by the code that they wrote several months ago.

 As a developer, no matter what level you are at, you are constantly learning.
 Its the nature of the beast.
-Its just that with experience, you learn to let go and move on.
+Its only with experience that you learn to let go and move on.

-My advice — when your learning, build something until it works correctly, looks decent and then forget it and move on.
+My advice is that when you’re learning, build something until it works correctly and looks decent, and then forget it and move on.
 Don’t look for perfection.
-There are bigger and better things for you to be learning and working on than tweaking the padding on your ‘tribute page’— Take it from someone who’s been there!
+There are bigger and better things for you to be learning and working on than tweaking the padding on your tribute page.
+Take it from someone who’s been there!